 See how these chocolate chips melt?Print

-Blend the bananas, milk, and cocoa powder in a food processor or blender.
+- Blend the bananas, milk, and cocoa powder in a food processor or blender.
 Pour into ice pop molds.
-Insert popsicle stick in the center and freeze.
+Insert a popsicle stick in the center and freeze.

-myWW points: Blue Points: 2; Green Points: 2; Purple Points: 2
+myWW points: Blue 2; Green 2; Purple 2 (points do not include toppings)

 - Category: Easy